kruize/autotune/README.md

 ### Create Experiment

-For container-level experiment
+- For container-level experiment

-This is the Create Experiment JSON having container related details which we will be using for demo.
+This is the Create Experiment JSON having container related details.
 ```angular2html
 [{
   "version": "v2.0",